Embracing Quantitative Understanding and the Inquiry Process (EQUIP)

-EQUIP focuses on strengthening important math skills and also challenges students to explore and deepen their understanding of how math is connected to other STEM areas, such as biology, chemistry, physics, and computer science.
+EQUIP focuses on strengthening and making connections to important mathematical skills while challenging students to explore & deepen their understanding of the role of math in other STEM areas of study such as biology, biochemistry, chemistry, computer science, & physics.

 “As a selected member of the EQUIP Program, I was able to become accustomed to the expectations of college-level coursework during an intensive one-week summer program.
 This program continues to equip me with the resources needed to be successful in research, internships, and future schooling.”

 - The inquiry-based learning methods used in the majority of the math and science courses they will take at Southwestern;

 - An increased depth of understanding and time commitment of college-level work;

 - The opportunity to meet and talk with current Southwestern STEM majors who are doing summer research at SU;